Baby Sleep Habits: The Good and The Better

 Better Habit: Pause before responding to a night waking with feeding.
 They may not actually be hungry.

-• Good Habit: Practice putting down your baby awake at bedtime.
+• Good Habit: Practice keeping your baby awake at bedtime.

 • Good Habit: Try to adjust your baby’s light exposure to the natural rhythm of the day.